ashz1/RevitMetadataExtract/README.md

 # Revit RVT Metadata Extractor - by Aashay

-This project is a simple web app that extracts metadata from Autodesk Revit (.rvt) files using the Autodesk Forge Platform Services (APS) APIs.
+This project is a simple web app that extracts metadata from Autodesk Revit (.rvt) files using the Autodesk Forge Platform Services (APS) APIs after you select and extract any files.

 ## Features